rgadams/cs344/final_project/README.md

 In addition to the files, there are four folders that hold the weights for the four network models.
 I have included only one example weights file for testing purposes, but the training files will generate one per epoch.

+## Python Version

+To run this project I am using Python 3.7 with the requirements.txt found in this repository's head directory.